 Other best practices for ransomware security and prevention strategies include educating employees, patching and updating your software as soon as those are available, and monitoring endpoints and your network for suspicious activity.
 Especially in this hybrid/remote work world we live in, it's vital to do this properly.

-Lastly, to combat this the right way, we recommend using modern, advanced cybersecurity software specialising in preventing unknown threats.
-After all, the bad guys and girls don't fear legacy antivirus tools as they've found various ways around them.
+Lastly, to combat this the right way, we recommend using modern, advanced cybersecurity controls specialising in preventing unknown threats.
+After all, the bad guys and girls don't fear legacy antivirus tools as they are relatively easily disabled or removed.

 Get in touch with us today